starship/starship/docs/fr-FR/config/README.md

 ## Dart

-Le module `dart` affiche la version courante installée de Dart.
+The `dart` module shows the currently installed version of Dart.
 By default the module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `.dart`
 - Le répertoire courant contient un répertoire `.dart_tool`